iron-meteor/iron-router/Guide.md

 ```
 ### Available Hook Methods
 * **onRun**: Called when the route is first run.
 It is not called again if the
   route reruns because of a computation invalidation.
+This makes it a good
+  candidate for things like analytics where you want be sure the hook only runs once.
+Note that this hook *won't* run again if the route is reloaded via hot code push.

 * **onRerun**: Called if the route reruns because its computation is
   invalidated.